publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s131.md

  __Highway Beautification Commission__

     [Pub.
-L. 91–605, title I, § 123][/us/pl/91/605/s123], Dec.
+L. 91–605, title I][/us/pl/91/605/tI], § 123, Dec.
 31, 1970, [84 Stat.
 1727][/us/stat/84/1727], as amended by [Pub.
 L. 93–6][/us/pl/93/6], Feb.
 16, 1973, [87 Stat.
 6][/us/stat/87/6], established the Commission on Highway Beautification to (1) study existing statutes and regulations governing control of outdoor advertising and junkyards in areas adjacent to Federal-aid highway system, (2) review policies and practices of Federal and State agencies charged with administrative jurisdiction over such highways insofar as such policies and practices relate to governing control of outdoor advertising and junkyards, (3) compile data necessary to understand and determine the requirements for such control which may now exist or are likely to exist within foreseeable future, (4) study problems relating to control of on-premise outdoor advertising signs, promotional signs, directional signs, and signs providing information that is essential to motoring public, (5) study methods of financing and possible sources of Federal funds, including use of the Highway Trust Fund, to carry out highway beautification program, and (6) recommend such modifications or additions to existing laws, regulations, policies, practices, and demonstration programs as will, in judgment of the Commission, achieve a workable and effective highway beautification program and best serve the public interest and to submit, not later than Dec.
 31, 1973, its final report.
 The Commission terminated six months after submission of said report.

  __Comprehensive Study on Highway Beautification Programs__

     [Pub.
-L. 89–285, title III, § 302][/us/pl/89/285/s302], Oct.
+L. 89–285, title III][/us/pl/89/285/tIII], § 302, Oct.
 22, 1965, [79 Stat.
 1032][/us/stat/79/1032], provided that in order to provide the basis for evaluating the continuing programs authorized by [Pub.
 L. 89–285][/us/pl/89/285], and to furnish the Congress with the information necessary for authorization of appropriations for fiscal years beginning after June 30, 1967, the Secretary, in cooperation with the State highway departments, shall make a detailed estimate of the cost of carrying out the provisions of [Pub.
 L. 89–285][/us/pl/89/285], and a comprehensive study of the economic impact of such programs on affected individuals and commercial and industrial enterprises, the effectiveness of such programs and the public and private benefits realized thereby, and alternate or improved methods of accomplishing the objectives of [Pub.
 L. 89–285][/us/pl/89/285].
 The Secretary was required to submit such detailed estimate and a report concerning such comprehensive study to the Congress not later than Jan.
 10, 1967.

  __Standards, Criteria, Rules and Regulations__

     [Pub.
-L. 89–285, title III, § 303][/us/pl/89/285/s303], Oct.
+L. 89–285, title III][/us/pl/89/285/tIII], § 303, Oct.
 22, 1965, [79 Stat.
 1033][/us/stat/79/1033], mandated the holding of public hearings by the Secretary of Commerce prior to the promulgation of standards, criteria and rules and regulations necessary to carry out this section and [section 136 of this title][/us/usc/t23/s136], such standards, criteria, etc., to be reported to Congress not later than Jan.
 10, 1967.

  __Acquisition of Dwellings__

 [Pub.
-L. 89–285, title III, § 305][/us/pl/89/285/s305], Oct.
+L. 89–285, title III][/us/pl/89/285/tIII], § 305, Oct.
 22, 1965, [79 Stat.
 1033][/us/stat/79/1033], provided that:

 > “Nothing in this Act or the amendments made by this Act \[amending this section and [section 319 of this title][/us/usc/t23/s319] and enacting [section 136 of this title][/us/usc/t23/s136] and provisions set out as notes under this section and sections 135 and 136 of this title\] shall be construed to authorize the use of eminent domain to acquire any dwelling (including related buildings).”

  __Taking of Private Property Without Just Compensation__

 [Pub.
-L. 89–285, title IV, § 401][/us/pl/89/285/s401], Oct.
+L. 89–285, title IV][/us/pl/89/285/tIV], § 401, Oct.
 22, 1965, [79 Stat.
 1033][/us/stat/79/1033], provided that:

 > “Nothing in this Act or the amendments made by this Act \[amending this section and [section 319 of this title][/us/usc/t23/s319] and enacting [section 136 of this title][/us/usc/t23/s136] and provisions set out as notes under sections 131, 135, and 136 of this title\] shall be construed to authorize private property to be taken or the reasonable and existing use restricted by such taking without just compensation as provided in this Act.”

  __Authorization of Additional Appropriations for Administrative Expenses__

 [Pub.
-L. 89–285, title IV, § 402][/us/pl/89/285/s402], Oct.
+L. 89–285, title IV][/us/pl/89/285/tIV], § 402, Oct.
 22, 1965, [79 Stat.
 1033][/us/stat/79/1033], as amended by [Pub.
-L. 97–449, § 2(a)][/us/pl/97/449/s2/a], Jan.
+L. 97–449][/us/pl/97/449], § 2(a), Jan.
 12, 1983, [96 Stat.
 2439][/us/stat/96/2439], provided that:

 > “In addition to any other amounts authorized by this Act and the amendments made by this Act \[amending this section and [section 319 of this title][/us/usc/t23/s319] and enacting [section 136 of this title][/us/usc/t23/s136] and provisions set out as notes under this section and sections 135 and 136 of this title\], there is authorized to be appropriated, out of any money in the Treasury not otherwise appropriated, to the Secretary not to exceed $5,000,000 for administrative expenses in carrying out this Act (including amendments made by this Act).”